dabeaz/curio/docs/index.rst

 - a small and unusual object that is considered interesting or attractive
 - A Python library for concurrent I/O and systems programming.

-Curio is a library for performing concurrent I/O and various systems programming tasks using Python coroutines and the explicit async/await syntax introduced in Python 3.5.
-Its programming model is based on cooperative multitasking and common programming abstractions such as threads, sockets, files, subprocesses, locks, and queues.
-Under the covers, it is based on a task queuing system that is small and fast.
+Curio is a library for performing concurrent I/O and common system programming tasks such as launching subprocesses and farming work out to thread and process pools.
+It uses Python coroutines and the explicit async/await syntax introduced in Python 3.5.
+Its programming model is based on cooperative multitasking and existing programming abstractions such as threads, sockets, files, subprocesses, locks, and queues.
+You'll find it to be small and fast.

 Contents:
 ---------